odedlaz/python-password-chameleon/README.md

 python-password-chameleon
 =========================

-a port of the password chameleon password generator to python. the script is a bit rough on the edges but works fine.
+a port of the <a href="https://passwordchameleon.com/">password chameleon</a> password generator to python. the script is a bit rough on the edges but works fine.